JessicaS97/Addiction-App/README.md

 # Addiction
-Addiction is a platform to help users break bad habits by providing assessment of their habits and ongoing support along their journey
+Addiction is a platform to help users break bad habits by providing assessment of their habits and ongoing support along their journey.

+Site Is Built From Scratch.

 ## Built with
 * CSS - Styling